California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 2. File a final personal tax return.
 The decedent’s final Form 1040 covers income earned from January 1 through the date of death.

 3. File Form 1041.
-If the now-irrevocable trust earns more than $600 in gross income, the successor trustee must file a federal fiduciary income tax return (Form 1041) for the trust.
+If the now-irrevocable trust has any taxable income, or gross income of $600 or more, the successor trustee must file a federal fiduciary income tax return for the trust (IRC §6012(a)(4)).

 4. File California Form 541.
 California requires a fiduciary income tax return for trusts with California-source income or California-resident trustees or beneficiaries.